-Description: This course provides classroom instruction and practical application to develop competency for open-water rescue boat operations.
-The course is designed specifically for open-water environments and is not appropriate for environments with river and flood or surf environments.
-Upon completion, the student will be capable of operating large rescue boats (recommended length 18 to 40 feet or operational equivalent).
+Description: This course provides classroom instruction and practical application to develop competency for open water rescue boat operations.
+The course is designed specifically for open water environments and is not appropriate for environments with river and flood or surf environments.
+Upon completion, the student will be capable of operating small rescue boats (recommended length up to 18 feet or operational equivalent).

-Designed For: Public-safety members with open-water surface rescue responsibilities
+Designed For: Public safety members with open water surface rescue responsibilities